 A Flat-Fee Financial Advisor

-$6,000 per year, per client relationship
+$24,000 per year, per household

-- Comprehensive retirement planning
+- Comprehensive financial planning for retirees

 - Tax planning